-The Society incurred interest expense under this agreement of approximately \$182,185 and \$8,588 in 2023 and 2022, respectively.
+The Society incurred interest expense under this agreement of approximately \$197,636 and \$182,185 in 2024 and 2023, respectively.

 Under the terms of this agreement, the Society is required to meet certain financial covenants.
-The Society was not in compliance with these covenants as of June 30, 2023, but obtained communication from the financial institution waiving the covenant default for fiscal 2023.
+The Society was not in compliance with these covenants as of June 30, 2024, but management obtained a waiver from the financial institution covering the waiver period ending June 30, 2024.